exadg/exadg/README.md

 ## License

-**ExaDG** is a free software.
-You can use the software, redistribute it, and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation (version [GPL-3.0](LICENSE) or any later version).
+**ExaDG** is published under the [GPL-3.0 License](LICENSE).
+This project is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.